Earth Day 2022: It’s Time to Protect Our Species

 Protect our species

-The theme of Earth Day 2019 is “Protect Our Species.”
+Earth Day “Protect Our Species.”
 It aims to raise awareness about the millions of species around the world that are in distress.
 The great culprit is reckless human activity with negative effects posing impending danger to all living things: habitat loss, poaching and illegal trafficking of animals, deforestation and pollution just to name a few.

 According to data from the World Wide Fund for Nature (WWF), the number of animals on land has decreased by 40 percent since 1970.
 Marine life has also fallen by 40 percent and insect populations have declined by 75 percent in some parts of the world — a wake-up call for everyone.
 Undoubtedly, advocacy to protect our planet’s species must be at the forefront of each country’s efforts.